 My academic background is broad and interdisciplinary in nature with qualifications ranging from Agroforestry, Agricultural Land use and Management, Integrated Land Scape Ecology to Agricultural Development.
 I have mainly achieved all this through national and international Government and University competitive scholarships and other merit based grants managed by International Organisations.
 Marshal Papworth scholarship was the first international scholarship that I won which funded my first MSc Degree at Cranfield University in England.
 The scholarship opened international opportunities and contributed to widening my personal and career ambitions.

 Having grown and witnessed such a hard life and people suffering at the border of the NPs, I became interested in the nexus of rural livelihoods and conservation.
 I used to wonder why we were sidelined in development efforts since we were at the proximity of the park and as such, the custodians of biodiversity.
 I became more perplexed as I grew up witnessing the village people perpetually remaining poor and yet the government officials would announce on radios about the very nice projects and programmes they had for people bordering the parks, but we would barely witness them at village level or if you were lucky, you could see an official once and never see him/her again.
 Some Non-Government Organisations (NGOs) would also (and still do currently) sympathize with the rural people bordering the park in my area and introduce interventions to improve our livelihoods.
-However, the introduced interventions would last for a short time and the village people returned to their usual ways of life hence you could not see the value added to the rural poor by such implemented interventions.
+However, the introduced interventions would last for a short time and the village people returned to their usual ways of life hence you could not see the value buy ativan from india added to the rural poor by such implemented interventions.